tatianegercina/FinTech/01-Lesson-Plans/10-Time-Series/3/LessonPlan.md

 Explain that you can also compare the RMSE to the standard deviation to get a better feel for the model fit.

-* Ideally, the RMSE will not exceed the standard deviation of the temperature data.
+* Ideally, the RMSE will not exceed the standard deviation of the salary data.

-* The standard deviation of the temperature, calculated by `np.std()`, is 3.84.
+* The standard deviation of salaries, calculated by `np.std()`, is 26953.65.

-* The RMSE, or the standard deviation of the error, is 6.38.
+* The RMSE, or the standard deviation of the error, is 385592.04.

 * The RMSE exceeds the standard deviation, indicating that the model may not be very helpful.
-In other words, on average, there are wider swings in the error than the measured temperatures.
+In other words, on average, there are wider swings in the error than the recorded salaries.

 - - -